jagwarthegreat/jagwarthegreat/README.md

 - PMS - (a tbd name for a task management with chat system)
 - Bento - A general inventory system for small stores and company
 - Keep - a asset tracker and keeping system
-- WIP GELICA - A pending work for church management system
+- GELICA - WIP: A pending work for church management system

 Working on open-source and private project is my great joy in life and I want to be able to do that as much and as long as I possible can.
 I hope you like what I work on and that some of it is useful to you.
 Thanks for visiting!